Karma – The Golden Rule and the Law of Ethical Causation and Impartial Justice

 Karma is a major component of Eastern Philosophies and Ancient Wisdom, all of which include as a foundation the idea of reincarnation and the eternal nature of the soul within the timeless realm of consciousness that exists in multiple levels and varying degrees simultaneously.
 While many people grasp the principle of cause and effect that’s inherent in this idea, many fail to recognize the conscious and ethical considerations, as well as the true nature of human beings as three-part in nature while spanning multiple dimensions, only part of which we are conscious and aware of in the direct sense.
 This fundamental three-part nature includes an aspect of the mind/self as the Higher-Self, that never fully incarnates in the physical realm of the two lower-physical minds, but resides on the plane above the material plane and not only oversees it from a neutral and impartial perspective, but acts to orchestrate many of the meaningful events that take place within the lower plane.

 The true nature of karma is not as individual or random acts per say, but actions that come from the sum total of our evolutionary development which is expressing in every moment as out whole being.
-Just as our current mind – self is the culmination of all our life experiences as the memories we formed by how we interpreted the events of our life to give them meaning which formed a general “theme†as a kind of template that we’re always using to create our experiences out of, our karma is the product of accumulated experiences as memory that forms our perspective, perception, intention and desires, and motivates all of our actions and reactions.
+Our current mental model (mind) is shaped out of the culmination of all our life experiences formed into memories based on how we interpreted the events of our life to give them meaning.
+The meaning we give our experiences forms what you can think of as a life theme as a kind of template that we use for shaping all our experiences to be congruent and logical.
+Our karma is a product of our accumulated experiences as thematic overall memory that forms our character and inner nature, out of which we shape all our experiences.
+Our mental model forms the lens of our perspective, perception, intention and desires, all of which combine to form the motivation for all of our actions and reactions.

 Any willful act is karmic in nature and something we alone are fully responsible for.
 Any quests we undertake for lust, greed, and to attain power of some form, is usually the expression of existing karma that acts to create more of the same type of experiences born out of consequences of our , over and over again.
 Karma is a cause and effect relationship that gives back to us actions of the same nature that we put out as a corresponding reaction.
 Every action produces a like reaction.
 But not all actions are karmic.
 Any action or event that wasn’t produced out of a desire or intention, while it may still render consequences, are not caused by us intentionally and do not remain with us as unconscious tendencies that continue driving our behaviors.
 Neutral events that happen without intention or deliberation, and that don’t produce a pronounced reaction in us, are NOT a form of karma.
 So things like not getting a parking place, having someone be rude to us, or being rear-ended while at a stop light, is not karma, but is merely a cause and effect relationship going on around us in which we had no direct or intentional part in creating.
 If they came as a direct consequence or reaction to our actions, though not intentional or with a motive of some sort, then they’re still not considered karmic.
 If however they come as a direct response to an intentional and deliberate act on our part, which involved deliberate thought and motive of some sort, then it’s karmic in nature and draws more of the same karma on us through the consequences it brings.